Posting conversion details to Google Ads

 - go to Tools -> Conversions, then click on the

 +sign to add a new conversion action

-- select Import as the type and then select 'Track conversions from clicks'
+- select Import as the type and then select 'Other data sources or CRMs' and 'Track conversions from clicks'

-- name the conversion action ‘ImportConversion’, choose Purchase/Sale as Category, then SAVE the conversion action.
+- name the conversion action ‘ImportConversion’, choose Purchase as Category, then SAVE the conversion action.

-5. In your Google campaigns from CPV Lab Pro, define
+- In your Google campaigns from CPV Lab Pro, make sure that you have

-'gclid' as the Parameter for the External ID token and leave the Placeholder blank (see attached).
+'gclid'defined as the Parameter for the External ID token and leave the Placeholder blank (see below).